plurby/SignalWire/README.md

 * $.wire.yourcollection.remove(item) to remove items
 * $.wire.yourcollection.update(item) to update an item (based on Id match).
 * $.wire.yourcollection.read({"query":"expression", "skip":"xxx", "take":"xxx"}) to read from a specific collection

+All the above methods will return a JQuery Deferred object, so you can use .done(..) and .fail(..) as in the above add example.

 ##Permissions##